2 Ways to Clean A Pizza Stone

 Allow the oven to cool, and then remove the stone

 Step 5.
-Repeat as necessary
+Repeat As Necessary

 Repeat as necessary

-If this first oven cleaning hasn’t given you the result you’re looking for, then just repeat the process as many times as you want until your stone is clean.
+If this first oven cleaning hasn’t given you the result you’re looking for, then repeat the process as many times as you want until your stone is clean.

 Always bear in mind, though, that it is perfectly normal for your pizza stone to be deeply discolored and darkened.
-This is to be expected and doesn’t mean that your pizza stone isn’t clean.
+It is to be expected and doesn’t mean that your pizza stone isn’t clean.

-Key points
+Key Points

 Pizza stones should never be cleaned with soap or chemicals, although a bit of water is okay.

-Using these two pizza stone cleaning techniques has never let me down, and I’m sure it will work for you too.
+Using these two pizza stone cleaning techniques has never let me down.
+And I’m sure it will work for you too!

 Clean A Pizza Stone pin1